The brands reshaping an industry to invest in the future.

 Hoffman’s emphasis on inclusion involves actively engaging with her social media followers and shaping her business with direct input from fashion mavens of all sizes.
 While Hoffman is transparent about the exacting process of adding more sizes to a collection, she believes that addressing this gap in the high fashion market is well worth the cost.

-In recent years, fashion's focus on improving inclusivity has been most apparent on the runway, and Valentino
+In recent years, fashion’s focus on improving inclusivity has been most apparent on the runway, and Valentino has led the way in flipping the script.
+With help from creative director Pierpaolo Piccioli, the Italian mega-brand is at the forefront when it comes to inclusive model casting.

 Photo by Peter White via Getty Images